 Cellulitis, peritonitis and septicaemia are serious infections and the infant may die if not treated immediately with intramuscular or intravenous antibiotics.
 Infection of the umbilical cord may also cause tetanus in the newborn infant.

-If the infection is localised to the umbilical cord, and there are no signs of cellulitis, peritonitis, septicaemia or tetanus, then treatment consists simply of cleaning the cord with surgical spirits every 3 hours to clear the infection and hasten dehydration.
+If the infection is localised to the umbilical cord, and there are no signs of cellulitis, peritonitis, septicaemia or tetanus, then treatment consists simply of repeatedly cleaning the cord with surgical spirits to clear the infection and hasten dehydration.
 Neither local nor systemic antibiotics are needed.
 Special attention must be paid to the folds around the base of the cord, which often remain moist.
 Within 24 hours the infection should have cleared.
 Keep a careful watch for signs that the infection may have spread beyond the umbilicus.

 Tetanus in the newborn infant (tetanus neonatorum) is caused by bacteria, which infect dead tissues such as the umbilical cord.
 Tetanus bacteria usually occurs in soil and faeces, which may be placed on the cord or other wounds as a traditional practice.
 They produce a powerful toxin that affects the nervous system.